designedbydark/open-source-keyboards-designedbydark/README.md

 I intend to continue to release projects for the community, but this is the first release.

-   When Blacksimon started streaming, my username on twitch was 'darkheavenlight', a quote from Romeo and Juliet.
+   When Blacksimon started streaming, my username on twitch was 'darkheavenlight', quoted from Romeo and Juliet.

    People in that community shortened it to 'Dark' and that's how I became known by that name.